Department of Computer Science, Vrije Universiteit Brussel

 I expect advanced programming skills.
 In particular, I assume you have basic knowledge of object-oriented programming in a mainstream OO language such as C++/Java/C#.
 We will focus on Java in this course.
 I will also use code examples in C, and will assume you will be able to understand the code.
 You will have to write your own basic C programs, or extend existing C code that I give you as a starting point.

 I will teach you the basics of how modern processors work, and the memory subsystem, so only minimal computer architecture knowledge is expected.
 However, it will be useful to have some system-level background from a prior course.
 Prior statistics classes could be useful for the part of the class where we talk about how to present results, but are not required.
-It is highly recommended that you have already taken a compilers course prior to this course.
+It will give students an advantage to have already studied a bit about the internals of compilers, or the interpretation of computer programs.
 I will go into some details of dynamic and adaptive compilers in a runtime environment, but will assume you have a basic knowledge of compilers and routine optimizations that they perform.

 The main study material used in this course are slides, which can be downloaded from Pointcarre.
 For some lectures, I also provide relevant pointers to the literature (mostly to articles, books or papers freely available online).
 Reading material will be listed below, which you are encouraged to read.
 Some papers could be required reading (which will be clearly specified).